mateuszlesko/ScalaPlayground/goodManiers/notes.md

 `abstract class` also can have this property by using keyword `abstract` in function head definition.
 But also it can have normal functions with their implementations.
 Abstract class force subclasses to its own implementaion of `abstract` method.

 Class can be extended by MULTIPLE `traits`, but interhait only one class

+## Sealed
+Sealed is used to limit the elements which can be extended, to only that are in the same file where the interface are declared.